Jason Kennedy (TV personality)

 Jason Kennedy (born December 11, 1981) is an entertainment journalist.
-He is the host of E!
+He was the host of E!
 News and Live from E! and a contributor to the NBC Today Show.

 Biography

-Kennedy was born in Ft.
-Lauderdale, Florida.
+Kennedy was born in Fort Lauderdale, Florida.
 As a child, he produced a mock television news program from a home studio.
 Following his graduation from Westminster Academy, he attended the University of Miami, where he received several awards, including the Associated Press Award for Best News Feature in the state of Florida.